Advestis/.github/profile/README.md

 ## Public packages developped by our team

 * [TableWriter](https://github.com/cottephi/tablewriter) : Class used to produce a ready-to-compile .tex file containing a table from a pandas or dask DataFrame object.
 Can also compile the .tex to produce a .pdf.
+Developped by our lead python engineer Philippe Cotte.
+* [AdNMTF](https://github.com/Advestis/adnmtf) : Non-Negative Matrix and Tensor Factorizations.
+Developped by Paul Fogel.